fredericaltorres/Azure-VM-for-docker-and-visual-studio/DotNetCore_Cloud_Docker_Dvt/fDotNetCoreWebApp/README.md

 ## Blue/Green deployment with Kubernetes

 The powershell script [DemoBlueGreen.ps1](./Kubernetes/DemoBlueGreen.ps1) demonstrates a blue/green or staging/production deployment of the web application.
-1. Version 1.0.2 is deployed on 2 pods using docker image, then a load balancer 1 is setup.
+1. Version 1.0.2 is deployed on 2 pods using docker image, then load balancer 1 is setup.
 This is the `production` environment.
-2. Version 1.0.4 is deployed on 2 pods using docker image, then a load balancer 2 is setup.
+2. Version 1.0.4 is deployed on 2 pods using docker image, then oad balancer 2 is setup.
 This is the `staging` environment.
-On the staging environment the new version can be tested.
+On the `staging` environment the new version can be tested.
+Once the staging version is ready for production.
 3. The load balancer 1 is set to point to deployment of version 1.0.4, the new 1.0.4 version is now in `production`.
 4. A production issue is detected, the load balancer 1 is reset to point to deployment of version 1.0.2.